-Resource and Development, authorizing six projects, one of which was the New Haven Harbor Navigation Improvement Project.
-The next step is to secure an appropriation to cover the federal cost share, estimated at \$55,250,000.
-The non-federal cost share of approximately \$25,000,000 has already been approved by the Connecticut State Legislature.
-The original cost of this study is \$3 million which has been shared by the federal government and the local sponsor on a 50/50 basis.
-Although the New Haven Port Authority is the local sponsor our cost share was funded through a State of Connecticut Grant in the amount of \$1.5 million.
+The original cost of the study was \$3 million which had been shared by the federal government and the local sponsor on a 50/50 basis.
+Although the New Haven Port Authority is the local sponsor our cost share was funded through a State of Connecticut Grant in the amount of \$1.5 million plus an additional \$25,000 from the New Haven Port Authority.
 A condition of that grant is that a single audit be performed each year through the term of the project.
-The 2020 single audit has been completed and the 2021 single audit is in process.
+The 2020 and 2021 single audit were completed in July 2022.
+In June 2022, the Corps returned the unspent balance of the local sponsor cost share and returned the monies owed to the State in July 2022.